psychemedia/storytelling-notes/and-the-girl-played-on.md

 The girl nodded.
 "And my wait is over too..."

 Anwen went to dresser, took out two shifts.
 One was finished, one was not.
 In the corner of the room was a spinning wheel, covered in dust and cobwebs.
-The girl sewed up the second shift, completed it.
+The girl sat at the spinning wheel, sewed up the second shift, completed it.

-In the distance, a solitary bell started to ring, sounding out the death of the local lord.
+In the distance, a solitary bell started to ring, sounding out the death of a local lord.

 The girl placed one shift by the door.
 "I will see he gets it", said the old, old woman, as old as the hills.
 "I will take it to him."
 The girl took the other.